Resource Pools

 Resource Pool Attributes

-The following table describes the Resource Pool attributes on the Resource Pool page.
+The following table describes all Resource Pool attributes on the Resource Pool page.

 Parameters